Frequently Asked Questions

 You can also choose the option to speak to an operator, and they will give you the information about the SNAP office for where you live.
 You may also find a listing for your county Department of Social Services in the blue pages of government office listings in your phone book.
 If you live in New York City, you should look for the listings of the Human Resources Administration.
 You may also visit the following websites: Local Departments of Social Services or New York City SNAP Centers.

 In many locations throughout New York State, there are community organizations that can help you get and complete an application for the SNAP Program.
 Most of these organizations can also screen you to see if you might be eligible.
 For a list of these organizations visit the Nutritional Outreach Educational Providers website.
-The current SNAP/Food Stamp Application is also available from this site in English, Spanish, Arabic, Chinese, and Russian.
+The current SNAP/Food Stamp Application is also available from this site in English, Arabic, Chinese, Haitian/Creole, Korean, Russian and Spanish.

 - Food Stamp (SNAP) Benefits Application - LDSS-4826